This is an article related to Nouvelle Alexandrie. Click here for more information.

 The C1 starts at the Paramincapa Junction with the C15 east of Taulliraju.
 It moves southwest towards Parap having only two exits, before entering the Parap City Ring and running on the C22.
 It exits the ring at the Morco Falapiti Junction and travels southeast towards Huichajanca and then Auquimarca, where it turns southwest at Fonco Foropapa Junction towards Rimarima.
 At Rimarima, it enters the City Ring and runs on the C48.
 Exiting southwest at Fornodalis Junction, turning to Kapillayuq.
 It turns south there at Kapilla Farcapa Junction, to Ciudad Real.
 It runs south to Cárdenas, entering the Outer City Ring there, where it runs on the C55.
 It turns west at Franscella Junction to Jirishanca.
 It terminates there, joining C8 at Forno Capella Junction.

-The line throughout is a three-lane carriageway, except at the Parap and Rimarima City Rings, where they are four-lane carriageways; and at Cárdenas Outer City Ring, where they are six-lane carriageways.
+The line throughout is a mix of dual-lane and three-lane carriageway, except at the Parap and Rimarima City Rings, where they are four-lane carriageways; and at Cárdenas Outer City Ring, where they are six-lane carriageways.
 Alongside the entire profile, there are safety barriers and a hard shoulder.
 Between J27 and J28, there is a median strip as well.

 Bridges and Tunnels